-The production UnaryExpression: -- UnaryExpression is evaluated as follows:
+UnaryExpression: -- UnaryExpression

 - 1. Let expr be the result of evaluating UnaryExpression. - 2.
-Throw a SyntaxError exception if the following conditions are all true: - Type(expr) is Reference is true - IsStrictReference(expr) is true - Type(GetBase(expr)) is Environment Record - GetReferencedName(expr) is either "eval" or "arguments" - 3.
-Let oldValue be ToNumber(GetValue(expr)). - 4.
+Let oldValue be ToNumber(GetValue(expr)). - 3.
+If oldValue is an abrupt completion, return oldValue. - 4.
 Let newValue be the result of subtracting the value 1 from oldValue, using the same rules as for the operator (see 11.6.3). - 5.
-Call PutValue(expr, newValue). - 6.
+If PutValue(expr, newValue) is an abrupt completion, return that Completion Record. - 6.
 Return newValue.